jasonhuels/Multi-Track-Recorder/README.md

 ## MVP
 * Ability to record 4 audio tracks from device microphone
 * Each track can be played back individually or simultaneously
-* App should have master volume control and each track should have individual volume control
+* Each track should have individual volume control
 * Project can be saved/loaded/deleted on local storage

 ## Stretch Goals